unosonu/unosonu.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hello, my name is Atul Anand.
+I am a self proclaimed data scientist who likes anything and everthing related to machine learning and computer science among many things.

 # What do you do?
 I make website and stuff.
 All the code I write is on my [Github](https://github.com/getmicah).